ionut-damian/udct_carnd_end2end/writeup.md

 My first step was to use the Keras example mnist DNN.
 I thought this model might be appropriate because it was built to classify images.
 Yet after getting bad results with it, I switched to the original LeNet architecture (as shown in the course).

 In order to gauge how well the model was working, I split my image and steering angle data into a training and validation set.
-To combat the overfitting, I modified the model I added a dropout layer.
+To combat the overfitting, I modified the model and added a dropout layer.
 This way I was manage to get a very usable model which almost completed the circuit.
-Its sole problem was identifying the dirt rode edge, which led to the car driving off-road.
+Its sole problem was identifying the dirt rode edge (see image below), which led to the car driving off-road.

 ![alt text][image4]

-I managed to solve this issue by switching to a more complex architecture, the nVidia End2End DNN as presented in the classroom and improving it with 4 dropout layers.
+I managed to solve this issue by switching to a more complex architecture, [the nVidia End2End DNN](https://devblogs.nvidia.com/deep-learning-self-driving-cars/) as presented in the classroom and improving it with 4 dropout layers.

 At the end of the process, the vehicle is able to drive autonomously around the track without leaving the road.
 The video run1.mp4 demonstrates this.